cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 a character's ability in physical confrontation and tactical skirmishes.
 It represents a wide range of skills from basic self-defence to advanced combat tactics, reflecting the character's training, reflexes, and physical conditioning.
-This skill set is essential for characters who find themselves in frequent combat situations, or any situation where tactical thinking is advantageous.
+This Expertise Area set is essential for characters who find themselves in frequent combat situations, or any situation where tactical thinking is advantageous.

 It includes understanding and using different weapons, mastering